 document.body.append(table);

-You can perform manual DOM operations on your elements in these cases:
+You can safely perform manual DOM operations in these scenarios:

-Modify any attributes that are not created by expressions, on any nodes not created by expressions.
+Attribute Modifications: You can modify any attributes that were not created by expressions, on any nodes that were not created by expressions.

-Are not directly before or after an expression that creates nodes.
+Not positioned directly before or after an expression that creates nodes

-Modify any node, as long as you restore its previous position and attributes before render()
+Temporary Modifications: You can modify any node temporarily, as long as you restore its previous position and attributes before render()

 is called again.